Depart-de-Sentier/happy_family/LCIA/README.md

 }
 ```

-Here is an example resource:
+There must be at least one resource.
+Here is an example of a resource metadata section:

 ```javascript
     {